Ken Leising, Assistant Professor

 User Research Specialist, Microsoft

 Chad received his B.S. in Psychology from Sam Houston State University.
-He earned his M.S. in Experimental Psychology from TCU in 2012.
-In his free time, he enjoys recreational biking, meditation, and cooking.
+He earned his M.S. in Experimental Psychology from TCU in 2012 and Ph.D. in 2015.

-Chad received his B.S. in Psychology from Carroll University.
-He earned his M.S. in Experimental Psychology from TCU in 2014.
-Josh likes gardening, building things in his garage, and has recently started a small flock of backyard chickens.
+Josh received his B.S. in Psychology from Carroll University.
+He earned his M.S. in Experimental Psychology from TCU in 2014 and Ph.D. in 2017.